Constantin Heger: Early life and education

-(Source: "Question of an Accent" (1956))) was born in Brussels and moved to Paris in 1825 seeking employment.
+(Source: "Question of an Accent" (1956))) was born in Brussels in 1809 and moved to Paris in 1825 seeking employment.
 For a period he worked as secretary to a solicitor, but because of a shortage of funds, was unable to pursue a legal career himself.
 In 1829, he returned to Brussels, where he became a teacher of French and mathematics at the Athénée Royal.
 In 1830, he married his first wife, Marie-Josephine Noyer.
-When revolution broke out in Brussels, Heger fought on the barricades from 23 to 27 September alongside the revolutionaries.
+When revolution broke out in Brussels in 1830, Heger fought on the barricades from 23 to 27 September alongside the revolutionaries.
 In September 1833, Heger's wife died during a cholera epidemic.
 His son, Gustave died in June 1834, at nine months old.
 He was appointed a teacher in languages, mathematics, geography and Belgian history at the veterinary college in Brussels' Rue Terarken.
-He continued to teach at the Athénée Royal when it relocated to the Rue des Douze Apôtres in 1839.
-Heger met Mlle Claire Zoë Parent (1804 - 1887), the directress of the neighbouring girls' boarding school in the Rue Isabelle, where he began teaching.
+Heger continued to teach at the Athénée Royal when it relocated to the Rue des Douze Apôtres in 1839.
+He met Mlle Claire Zoë Parent (1804 - 1887), the head of the neighbouring girls' boarding school in the Rue Isabelle, where he began teaching.
 They married in 1836 and had six children.